arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/22.ml-anomaly-detection-app-note/content.md

 The "Anomaly Explorer" shows training data based on two features: "accX RMS" (Root Mean Square of acceleration along the X-axis) and "accY RMS" (along the Y-axis), which are related to vibration signals.
 The blue dots represent the training data, showing a central clustering pattern, while the two concentric ellipses define confidence regions: the inner ellipse encompasses most normal data, and the outer ellipse marks the threshold for anomalies.
 Data outside the outer ellipse would be flagged as anomalous, helping identify deviations from normal behavior.
 Currently, no test data is displayed, as indicated by the "No test data" selection.

-> **Note**: It is important to note that the model’s performance may vary if implemented in an environment different from the one used for training.
-To ensure consistent results, it is recommended to gather new datasets from the specific deployment environment, retrain the model, and redeploy it for better adaptability.
+***It is important to note that the model’s performance may vary if implemented in an environment different from the one used for training.
+To ensure consistent results, it is recommended to gather new datasets from the specific deployment environment, retrain the model, and redeploy it for better adaptability.***

 For redeployment, use the Edge Impulse uploader to replace the existing model with the updated version, ensuring the system uses the most current model for anomaly detection.